pascal-fb-martin/housecgi/README.md

 ## HouseCgi and Git

-This CGI support was originally intended to run cgit and git-hhtp-backend, but there are some twists, as Git is picky about ownership.
+This CGI support was originally intended to run cgit and git-hhtp-backend, but there are some twists as Git is picky about ownership.
 This makes the installation of these applications somewhat tricky.
 A special make target `install-git` eases the pain.

 To install a git-specific instance of HouseCgi, use the following command:
 ```